These beautiful orangery ideas demonstrate how you can effectively enhance your home and introduce more natural light.

 Roof vents will help to maintain a comfortable temperature inside.
 Choose a type that opens and closes automatically.
 Pair this with conservatory blinds that will reduce the amount of light entering the room and help to keep it cool.

 12. Be sympathetic with the surroundings

-When choosing an orangery design it’s good to thinking about how the structure will work within the plot you have.
-Being sympathetic to the existing house helps to make the extension an addition which enhances the look of the house, rather than standing out like a sore thumb.
+When choosing an orangery design it's good to think about how the structure will work within the plot you have.
+Being sympathetic to the existing house helps to make the extension an addition which enhances the look of the house, rather than stand out like a sore thumb.
 This Vale Garden House garden room is the perfect extension on this country cottage-style home.

-The rich green frame seamlessly blends in with the lush foliage of the garden cottage garden beyond.
-The arched windows feel elegant and perfectly paired for a period property with character.
+The rich green frame seamlessly blends in with the lush foliage of the cottage garden beyond.
+The arched windows of the small conservatory feel elegant and perfectly paired for a period property with character.